bavanya/flask_webapp_boilerplate/README.md

 [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/) library is used for communications.

-Flask applications can be used to develop a rundimentary web application coupled with a light weight machine learning feature.
+Flask framework can be used to develop a rundimentary web application in python coupled with a light weight machine learning feature.